openharmony/request_request_cangjie_wrapper/README.md

 ```
 base/request/request_cangjie_wrapper
+├── figures          # architecture pictures
 ├── ohos
     └── request      # Cangjie Upload and Download code
-├── test             # test code
+└── test             # test code
-└── figures          # architecture pictures
 ```

 ## Constraint

-- If you need to use the request service, you need to apply for the following permissions:
+- If you need to use the request service, you need to apply for the ohos.permission.INTERNET permissions.
-  - ohos.permission.INTERNET
 - The data unit is in file form, and the rest of the data forms need to be encapsulated by the caller into file paths by themselves.
 - The request service does not provide a complete HTTP/HTTPS SDK interface.
 It is only for users of the HTTP/HTTPS SDK.
 If you need this interface, it is recommended to use [netmanager](https://gitcode.com/openharmony-sig/netmanager_netmanager_cangjie_wrapper).
 - The download server must support the head method of the HTTP protocol and be able to obtain the size of the download data through Content-length; otherwise, the download task will fail.